 The computed implementationcosts stand for both the operative and control parts.
 A summary of these results is presented in table I, wherethe area requirements (in slices), the work frequency andthe throughput are provided.
-We observe that the obtainedvalues for the frequency close for work are very alltheimplementations.
+We observe that the obtainedvalues for the work frequency are very close for alltheimplementations.
 Indeed, the critical path (passing throughthe key scheduling multiplexors, a mod 2b adder, the RoundFunction Sbox, a XOR operator and the multiplexor selectingbetween encryption or decryption paths) is very similar forany of our selected values for n and b.